Why we still use Doxygen (just not the way you think)

 The problem isn’t Doxygen

 The problem is what comes out of the box.
-The HTML looks like it was built two decades ago.
-It can’t be styled to match your navigation.
-It uses its own search bar, separate from the main one users already know.
+The HTML looks like it was built two decades ago, and it lives as a separate site with its own search, disconnected from the docs users already know.
 It feels like a different product altogether.

 So engineers close the tab.
 Writers stop pushing for it.
 The reference docs either don’t get published, or they get published and nobody reads them.
 Neither is good.